dwyl/learn-temporal/README.md

 A quick intro to
 [temporal.io](https://temporal.io)
-for busy engineers who need to get started fast!
+for busy engineers who need to get started _fast_!

 ## Why?